Project Articles 9,459 views February 21, 2026

 Deployment Story (Why Two Paths)

-I kept both deployment paths intentionally because organizations optimize for different constraints.
+I kept both deployment paths intentionally because organizations optimize for different constraints, and I did not want the sample to assume that every team wants the same operating model.

 Option A - Web App on Azure App Service